ai4os/DEEPaaS/doc/source/devel.rst

 Once loaded, the API exposes the following functions or methods:

 * ``get_metadata()``: Get the model metadata.
-* ``predict_data(data)``: Perform a prediction using raw data.
-The API will pass a single argument that will contain a list of raw data objects to be analyzed as a single prediction.
+* ``predict_data(args)``: Perform a prediction using raw data.
+The API will pass a Python dict containing all the necessary information to make a prediction.
+  The keys of this dict are:

+    * 'files': This is a Werkzeug `FileStorage` object containing the data to predict.
+You can access the bytes of the data with args['files'].read() or the file extension with args['files'].content_type
+    * 'urls': This should be empty for this method
+    * other keys needed to make the prediction as defined by the function `get_test_args`

+  The response can be a str, a dict or a file (using for example `flask.send_file`)
-* ``precit_url(urls)``: Perform a predction using urls.
-The API will pass a single argument that will contain a list of urls to be analyzed as a single prediction.
+* ``predict_url(args)``: Perform a prediction using URLs.
+The API will pass a Python dict containing all the necessary information to make a prediction.
+  The keys of this dict are:

+    * 'files': This should be empty for this method
+    * 'urls': This is a list of strs of the URLs to use for prediction
+    * other keys needed to make the prediction as defined by the function `get_test_args`

+  The response can be a str, a dict or a file (using for example `flask.send_file`)
 * ``train()``: Perform a training over a dataset.
 * ``get_train_args()``: Retrieve the parameters needed for training.
 This method must return a dict of dicts.
 A possible example is the following: